raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 - Lua and mruby are also commonly used for similar purposes:
   - [mlua-rs/mlua](https://github.com/mlua-rs/mlua)
   - [mruby](https://mruby.org/)
 - While slightly different in purpose, you can achieve similar results using small WebAssembly (WASM) interpreters along with WASM compilers for high-level languages with static typing.
-However, you’ll need to write glue code yourself:
+However, you’ll need to write glue codes yourself:
   - [wasmi-labs/wasmi](https://github.com/wasmi-labs/wasmi)

 ## Acknowledgments